chamele0n1c/WiFi-Bye/README.md

 # WiFi-Bye
 Kali Linux and ParrotSec Linux Compatable WiFi Jammer Utility
 This WiFi Jamming utlity utilizes Python and Aircrack-ng software
-*Both 2.4GHz and 5GHz Channels are compatable in this program

 # Startup How To(s):
 To get started: you will want first off to be running: